 We have a particular interest in how the Hunter City proposal would affect the Tomaree and Tilligerry peninsulas, and the implementation of the wider Hunter Regional Plan in this 'remnant' fringe area.
-While the peninsulas are included in the Hunter's North-East Coast sub-region they would not have even a single road link with the rest of that sub-region (effectively the Great Lakes LGA) that does not pass through Hunter City.
+While it is included in the Hunter's North-East Coast sub-region it would not have even a single road link with the rest of that sub-region (effectively the Great Lakes LGA).
+There will be not unreasonable fears that the needs of the urban infill and higher residential densities in Nelson Bay and Forster-Tuncurry' (p.84).
+We look for more detailed justification for this objective in the context of the overall regional population growth.

-There will be not unreasonable fears that the needs of the Tomaree and Tilligerry areas may be neglected by those involved in developing and implementing the plans both for Hunter City and for the Hunter's North-East Coast sub-region.
+Tomaree and Tilligerry areas may be neglected by those involved in developing and implementing the plans both for Hunter City and for the Hunter's North-East Coast sub-region.
 How does the overall plan intend to ensure that these fears are not realized?